 I happen to write about this exact product at least seven years before this case and told companies that it should not be purchased.

 That one problematic product is eventually what caused business losses and the lawsuit to occur.

 Working Tolerably Well?

-S/4HANA does not work tolerably well, and this commenter did not know that the ERP system as S/4HANA.
-Before I introduce the fact that the system was S/4HANA, no one in the comment thread referred to the ERP system as S/4HANA, and S/4HANA was not listed in the article share.
+S/4HANA does not work tolerably well, and this commenter did not know that the ERP system is S/4HANA.
+Before I introduce, the fact that the system was S/4HANA, no one in the comment thread referred to the ERP system as S/4HANA, and S/4HANA was not listed in the article share.

 This comment does not require any understanding of the case study, and it is not based on the information from the case study.
-If the analysis of the same regardless of the specifics of the case study, then it cannot be considered analysis but is a canned response.
+If the analysis of the same regardless of the case study’s specifics, then it cannot be considered analysis but is a canned response.

 The Importance of Not Blaming the System, Even When the Implementing Company Says the System was Inadequate?

 It is not determinable from the articles on the LeasePlan S/4HANA implementation if the program or project management was lacking.
 Leaseplan’s comments are around the inadequacy or inappropriateness of the SAP solution.